refusado/progress.css/README.md

     <div data-pss="rad" style="--pss-value: 80">8/10</div>
     ```

-## Contributing
+## 👥 Contributing

 Contributions are welcome!
 If you'd like to contribute to project, please follow these steps:

-1. Fork the repository and clone it to your local machine.
+1. [Fork the repository](https://github.com/refusado/progress.css/fork)  and clone it to your local machine.
 2. Make your changes, whether it's a bug fix, feature enhancement, or documentation improvement.
 3. Test your changes to ensure they work as intended.
 4. Commit your changes with messages.